When making big changes to a course, it can be difficult to know where to start. We recommend that you start at the end and work backward.

 More information about Backward Design can be found on this page in Begin at the End page.

-You and your students are likely to experience higher levels of stress this fall than in a typical semester.
+You and your students are likely to experience higher levels of stress during the pandemic than in a typical semester.
 Given this broader context, how can you create a flexible, sustainable, and compassionate course?

 - Use your learning objectives to pare down and decide what you can let go of.
 This is a good time to weed out everything except what is absolutely necessary to support your objectives.